wordslab-org/wordslab-website/docs/installation.md

 These prerequisites are documented below for your information: you don't need to install them manually.

-!!!
-Prerequisites to install and run wordslab manager
+!!! info "Prerequisites to install and run wordslab manager"

     === "Windows"